 Indiana Code provides that municipalities may seek approval to increase their maximum levy above the growth quotient under certain circumstances.
 Indiana Code sets forth a process to appeal for an excessive levy.
-This topic is discussed in greater detail in Supplement 4 of this bulletin.
+This topic is discussed in greater detail in Supplement 4 of this Aim Budget Bulletin.